Wait-Less Offline Tuning and Re-solving for Online Decision Making: Conclusion and Discussion

-This paper addresses an online linear programming problem for decision-making in resource allocation.
-Identifying existing methods' limitations, we develop a novel two-path framework that decouples online learning and decision-making into independent processes.
-Our cohesive framework integrates the LP-based method and first-order method, thereby balancing decision-making optimality and computational efficiency.
-We prove that our algorithm attains $\mathcal{O}(\log (T / f) + \sqrt{f})$ worst-case regret under continuous distributions, and our experimental results demonstrate strong regret and runtime improvements over competitive baselines.
+This paper presents a new approach to online linear programming for dynamic resource allocation, addressing the inherent trade-offs between decision-making optimality and computational efficiency.
+Recognizing the limitations of existing methods, we propose a parallel framework that decouples online learning and decision-making into independent yet complementary processes.
+By integrating LP-based and first-order methods, our framework effectively balances total regret and computational cost.

+We establish rigorous theoretical guarantees, proving that our algorithm achieves a worst-case regret bound of $\mathcal{O}(\log(T/f) + \sqrt{f})$ under continuous support.
+This result highlights our method's ability to interpolate between LP-based and first-order methods based on computational capability.
+Furthermore, extensive experiments validate the effectiveness of our approach, demonstrating improvements in both regret minimization and runtime efficiency over competitive baselines.

+Beyond these contributions, our work opens avenues for further research in adaptive online decision-making.
+Future directions include refining the re-solving frequency based on real-time computational constraints and extending our framework to broader classes of online optimization problems.
+Overall, our results underscore the potential of hybrid algorithms in high-dimensional, large-scale environments, offering practical insights for applications in operations research, machine learning, and beyond.